thompson-tomo/opentelemetry-specification/specification/compatibility/opentracing.md

-- If an entry with `error.object` key exists and the value is a language-specific error object, a call to `RecordException(e)` is performed along the rest of the specified key/value pair set as additional event attributes.
+- If an entry with `error.object` key exists and the value is a language-specific error object, a call to `RecordException(e)` is performed along the rest of the specified key-value pair set as additional event attributes.
-- Else, a call to `AddEvent` is performed with `name` being set to `exception`, along the specified key/value pair set as additional event attributes, including mapping of the following key/value pairs:
+- Else, a call to `AddEvent` is performed with `name` being set to `exception`, along the specified key-value pair set as additional event attributes, including mapping of the following key-value pairs:
   - `error.kind` maps to `exception.type`.
   - `message` maps to `exception.message`.
   - `stack` maps to `exception.stacktrace`.